 );

-}Common Use Cases
+}SEO Webhook Use Cases

 Webhooks enable a wide range of automation workflows that extend the platform's capabilities beyond the built-in dashboard.
 Here are popular integrations our customers have built.
 Each use case can be implemented with minimal code because the webhook payload includes all the contextual data needed to take action — no additional API calls are required in most scenarios.
 For agencies managing multiple client sites, webhooks provide a centralized way to monitor all content operations across your entire portfolio from a single integration point.